 Conservation of forests is the practice of saving the trees that are cut by industries and other organizations in the name of development and urbanization.
 It is planting new trees and taking care of them.
-The number of trees that are cut must be lower than the number of trees that are planted.
-All the people must take an active initiative to plant more trees in the neighborhood and also stop numerous trees from being cut.
-Deforestation is the process of cutting trees and making the area of the forest barren and unfit for living for animals and birds.
+Deforestation is the process of cutting trees and using the area for domestic or industrial purpose.
 Hence, deforestation must be controlled to control the destruction of the forest.

 Awareness about climate change due to deforestation must be spread among people.
 Since industrialization is slowly growing in the modern world, properly planned deforestation must be done.
 The woods which cannot be used and that need less time to grow must be used as raw materials.
 Selectively the trees are cut so that rare trees are preserved.

-Forest fires are the primary source of deforestation.
+Forest fires are also among the causes of deforestation.
 Proper measures to prevent forest fires should be taken.
 Old woods that can catch fire due to lightning must be removed.
-Steps to lower the forest fires should be considered.
 Planning and execution of the elimination of forest fires must be done priorly by the government.

 Various reforestation programs like the World Environment Day celebrated on June 5th of every year should be practiced by multiple schools and colleges.
 Youth must be encouraged to plant and look after the plants.
 The importance of conserving the trees must be explained to the people.